hueyyeng/simple-react-lightbox/README.md

 yarn add simple-react-lightbox
 ```

-## How to use

-#### Demo
+## Demo

-I have provided a working demo on Codesandbox where you can also play with the options and see the light-box in action.
+I have provided a **full working demo** on CodeSandbox where you can also play with the options and see the light-box in action.
 This is the same as running the demo locally.

 [![Edit Simple-React-Lightbox§](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/simple-react-lightboxss-39wrb?fontsize=10)

+## How to use

 #### Instructions